TheProfs/drag-dropzone/README.md

 ## What's cool

+- Includes and implements `dragDropBehavior` which can be attached to any element.
+You can either use the element itself, or just the behavior.
-- Minimalistic, has **0** dependencies
+- Lightweight, has **0** dependencies
 - Handles both `Files` and draggable `DOMElements`
 - Handles `paste` as well
-- Doesn't block pointer events to elements stacked below it.

 ## Basic Usage